LookyP/file-spam/README.md

 # file-spam
-Program spams file in the location of the .py file.
++ Program spams file in the location of the program's '.py' file.
-Can select the amount of file to spam.
++ Can select the amount of files to spam.
-Can select the file type.
++ Can change the file type to be spammed.
+Eg: docx, pub, txt, etc.
-Can select the file name.
++ Can change the file name for each file that is spammed.
-If .txt, can select the text that goes into the file.
++ If '.txt', can choose the text that goes into the file.